OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 #### Soft References

 You can use soft references for any object-type variables on the flip side of hard references.
-Soft references will not be loaded when the asset is loaded.
+Soft references will not be loaded when the asset they referenced is loaded.

 ![SoftReferenceVariable](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_06.JPG)